battleship-systems/YouRata/README.md

 ## Features

+- :thumbsup: Automatically creates corrections to display on the YouTube video when errata is submitted
 - :thumbsup: Automatically creates an errata link in the YouTube video description
 - :thumbsup: Keeps track of API rate limits and regulates synchronization over time
 - :thumbsup: Customizable errata bulletin files